Gastroesophageal Reflux Disease (GERD)

 - Do not improve after 2 weeks of home treatment, are different or are getting worse, or are interfering with normal activities.

-- Occur with a lot of weight loss when you are not trying to lose weight.
+- Occur with a lot of weight loss when you aren't trying to lose weight.

-- Have occurred frequently over several years and are only partially relieved with lifestyle changes and nonprescription medicines that reduce or block acid.
+- Have occurred frequently over several years and are only partly relieved with lifestyle changes and nonprescription medicines that reduce or block acid.

 Watchful waiting is a wait-and-see approach.
-Occasional mild heartburn can often be relieved by making lifestyle changes and taking nonprescription medicines that reduce or block acid.
-Contact a doctor if you have any of the symptoms listed above.
+If your heartburn is mild and happens only now and then, you may get relief by making lifestyle changes and taking nonprescription medicines that reduce or block acid.

 Exams and Tests